Limnetic-Git/pysocknet/README.md

 ROADMAP:
 - Add support for Pickle serialization
-- Add support for multiple data channels
+- Add support for multiple data channels (DONE)
 - Add support for the UDP protocol.
 (DONE)
 - Add support for data encryption